ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-07-web-scraping-iherb-catalogue.md

 ## Final Thoughts
-With a few hundred lines of Python, you’ve built a practical **catalogue pipeline**:
+With a few hundred lines of Python, I’ve built a practical **catalogue pipeline**:
 - Collect iHerb product data + prices reliably with retries
 - Normalize prices to KRW and include realistic shipping scenarios
 - Enrich with Naver Shopping market stats to understand competition
-- Export clean, deduplicated Excel files with date‑stamped names This gives you a fast way to explore product opportunities and spot potential margins before going deeper into operations and logistics.
+- Export clean, deduplicated Excel files with date‑stamped names This enables a fast way to explore product opportunities and spot potential margins before going deeper into operations and logistics.